This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Which 3D Printer is Best for Jewelry Making?

-Disclaimer: The Form 2 is my favorite 3D Printer of all time!
 In my lab, I’ve used industrial SLA printers that cost hundreds of thousands of dollars and this incredible little machine performs to the same high standards.
-The only difference is it can only make objects a few inches tall rather than a few feet!
+The only discernable difference is the size of parts it can make.
+With a build volume of 125 x 70 x 120mm you can easily print one or several pieces of jewelry at a time.

 Why is it so Good?

-Where other SLA printers fall down is the amount of laborious setup and tasks needed before you get to actually print.
-Formlabs have solved all these issues to make resin printing as easy as can be.
+Where other resin printers fall down is the amount of laborious setup and tasks needed before you get to actually print.
+3D Systems has solved all these issues to make resin printing as easy as can be.

 Is the Software Easy to Use?

 Yes!
-Formlabs own PreForm software is included and it’s a very competent package.
+3D Systems include their own 3D Sprint software, and it’s a very competent package.

-There are a few preferences to input such as what resolution you want to build at (from 0.025mm to 0.1mm).
-But from then on PreForm does a remarkably good job on its own.
+There are a few preferences to input such as what resolution you want to build at (from 0.03mm to 0.1mm).
+But from then on 3D Sprint does a remarkably good job on its own.

-Finally, PreForm will let you know how long it’s going to take to build your part with the current settings.
+Finally, 3D Sprint will let you know how long it’s going to take to build your part with the current settings.

 If at any stage you don’t like the suggested build orientation or location of build supports, it’s just a few clicks to adjust either to your preference.